Jacqueline serves as a data analyst at the American Action Forum.

 He has extensively researched and written about the minimum wage, wage subsidies, regulatory cost burdens, and the labor market consequences of the Affordable Care Act.
 Ben’s work has been referenced by the Wall Street Journal, the Washington Post, CNBC, MSNBC, Fox Business, Bloomberg, Reuters, and others.
 He received a B.A. from Davidson College, where he graduated magna cum laude with Honors in Economics and was inducted into Phi Beta Kappa.
 He also spent a year studying economics in Hertford College, University of Oxford.

-Conor is the Health Care Data Analyst at the American Action Forum.
+Conor previously served as AAF's Senior Health Care Data Analyst.
 He previously worked as a Statistician at the Antitrust Division of the Department of Justice.

 Conor received his B.S. in civil engineering from Cornell University in 2011 where he graduated Cum Laude.
 He has been involved in economic research efforts on topics ranging from biofuels to parking garages to numerical methods.